 - If they grow tired of hearing me talk about any of our pregnancies and losses, or if they’ve ever grown tired of the tears and anger in moments of vulnerability… They’ve never let me know it.
 I’m not close to home so care packages, calls and trips to take care of me are all ways they’ve shown they care.
 A star was named after our first child.

 My family was there for us emotionally and full of support.
-My coworkers purchased a gift card for us to buy a tree, in honor of the baby we lost.
+My coworkers purchased a gift card for us to buy a tree, in honour of the baby we lost.
 All lovely gestures.

 There’s been much kindness.
 I was really swept away by the piece my friend stitched for my daughter.
 Moved and overwhelmed with appreciation and gratitude.

 She always messages or calls on her birthday.
 She told me sometimes she is sad for her daughter because she is missing out on her best friend, my daughter.
 They would have gotten into so much trouble together.
 It means so much to know she thinks of my daughter and misses her too.